pmarkert/lambda-testing-framework/README.md

         ast(module_under_test.handler, path.resolve(__dirname, "./events"), done);
     });
     ````
-3. Create a "./events" directory underneath the test directory.
+3. Create a "test/events" directory sub-directory.
 4. Place requests .json files in the ./tests/events folder.
 5. From the top-level directory of the project execute mocha
     ```